0hStormy/bnap4000/README.md

 Assuming you have *nix system (Windows isn't supported), you can run either

 ## Stable

 Download the program from the [releases](https://github.com/0hStormy/bnap4000/releases) tab.

+### What about Windows and Mac?

+Windows I don't want to add support for because it's not Unix-like, feel free to submit a PR to add support though.

+For MacOS, I have an iMac in my garage I might use to add support, although it probably already works if you build it yourself.

 ## Unstable